JanssenProject/jans/docs/contribute/development.md

 ## Run Integration Tests with a Janssen Server VM

 In this guide, we will look at steps to run the Janssen integration test suite against an installed Janssen Server.

 ### Component Setup

 Instructions in this guide can be used if Janssen Server is installed on a VM.
 Either locally on the developer workstation itself(as shown below) or on a remote cloud VM.

 ![Component Diagram](../assets/image-run-integration-test-from-workspace-06122022.png)

 ### Install Janssen Server

 Install the Janssen server using one of the methods described in the installation guide.
 Note the points below when following installation instructions.

 - Make a note
   of the `host name` that you assign to the Janssen server during the installation.
 For this guide, the Janssen hostname would be `janssen2.op.io`
 - Choose to install with test data load.
-This can be achieved by using `-t` switch when invoking the setup script from installation instructions.
+This can be achieved by using the `-t` switch when invoking the setup script from installation instructions.

 Use the [VM installation guide](../admin/install/vm-install/README.md) for a complete set of instructions.

 Once the installation is complete, check if the `.well-known` end-points of the Janssen server from the browser.
-A successful response will ascertain that the The Janssen server running inside local VM is healthy and also accessible from the developer's machine.
+A successful response will ascertain that the The Janssen server running inside the local VM is healthy and also accessible from the developer's machine.

 !!!
 Note
     Based on developer setup it may be necessary to add appropriate IP-HOST mapping to the developer workstation.
 For instance, on a Linux-based developer workstation, this means adding a mapping to `/etc/hosts` file.
     Make sure that VM's IP is mapped to a FQDN like `janssen2.op.io`.
 Refering to VM with `localhost` or just IP will not work.

 URI for OpenID configuration `.well-known` endpoint: